 How to Sort by Color in Excel? (with Examples)

-When a column or a data range in excel is formatted with colors either by using the conditional formatting or manually, when we use filter on the data excel provides us with an option to sort the data by color, there is also an option for advanced sort where user can enter different levels of color for sorting.
+When a column or a data range in Excel is formatted with colors either by using conditional formatting or manually when we use the filter on the data, Excel provides us with an option to sort the data by color.
+There is also an option for advanced sorting where the user can enter different shade levels for sorting.

 Example #1 – Column Sort

-Recently I received a database from the Human Resources department.
+Recently we received a database from the Human Resources department.
 These include employee names and the designations in the company.

-The problem here is they not mentioned designation against each employee; rather, they just highlight all the executives in one color, junior in one color, and so on.
-And they asked my help to sort all executives one side, juniors one side, seniors one side.
+The problem is they did not mention designation against each employee.
+Rather, they highlighted all the executives in one color, juniors in one color, and so on.
+And they asked my help to sort all executives on one side, juniors on one side, and seniors on one side.

-Those days I was not a prolific user of the sort by color option.
-However, thanks to my seniors for just letting me know about the sort by color in excel early on in my career, even though I did not use it to the full extent, I just knew there is an option called Sort by color in excel.
+Those days we were not prolific users of the sort by color option.
+However, thanks to my seniors for letting me know about the sort by color in Excel early on in my career.
+So, even though we did not use it to the full extent, we knew there was an option called Sort by color in Excel.

-Below is the data I have received from the HR department.
+Below is the data we have received from the HR department.

-Ok, just looking at the outset, I can understand light blue represents Senior, light green represents Junior, orange represents Executive, and dark blue represents Team Leaders.
+Looking at the outset, we can understand light blue represents Senior, light green represents Junior, orange represents Executive, and dark blue represents Team Leaders.

-Step 3: Once you click on Sort, it will open up the below dialogue box.
+- Once we click on "Sort," it will open up the below dialog box.

-Step 6: As soon as you select Cell color, it will enable one more option called Order.
-This is simply in what order your colors should come on top.
+- When you select a cell color, it will enable one more option called "Order."
+It is simply in what order your colors should come on top.
 Select the color according to your wish.
-I have selected dark blue to come on top.
+We have selected dark blue to go on top.

-Step 7: Click the OK button.
+- Click the "OK" button.
 It will sort the data based on the color of the cell.
-One thing we need to notice here is it will only sort the required color; all the other colored cells remain unchanged.
+We need to notice that it will only sort the required color.
+All the other colored cells remain unchanged.

-Note: To sort the same colors together, we need to sort 4 times here.
+Note: To sort the same colors together, we need to sort four times here.
 Each time we need to select each color one at a time.

 Example #2 – Sort By Font Colour in Excel